yahya-mohammed07/Kraken/README.md

   > C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\VC\Tools\MSVC\ **(version)** \include
 * just paste the `library` folder inside, then rename `library` into `Kraken`. you're done!

-## Check if the library is working by running this code
+## Check if the library is working by running this code:-

 * ```cpp
   #include <Kraken/all.hpp>